 Generators of hazardous waste are required to register with Semarnat, through the Register of Generators of Hazardous Waste, so that the authority can have control over who the generators of this type of waste are in the country and what category they fall into, based on the amount of waste they generate.

 The existing categories for registration as a Generator of Hazardous Waste are as follows:

-It is one that generates an amount equal to or greater than 10 tons of hazardous waste per year.
+It generates an amount equal to or greater than 10 tons of hazardous waste per year.

-It is one that generates a quantity greater than 400 kilograms and less than 10 tons of hazardous waste per year.
+It generates a quantity greater than 400 kilograms and less than 10 tons of hazardous waste per year.

-It is one that generates up to 400 kilograms of hazardous waste per year.
+It generates up to 400 kilograms of hazardous waste per year.